Centre de formation des journalistes: Academic programs

-The school, cited in the National Collective Bargaining Agreement for Journalists, has adapted to the technical changes in the media world.
+The school, cited in the Convention collective nationale de travail des journalistes, has adapted to the technical changes in the media world.
 In 1984, it created the first training course for image reporters (JRI) and in 2000, the first French training course in multimedia journalism.

 In 2013, the CFJ inaugurated in its premises the first Newsroom dedicated to teaching journalism, which won the "Explore" prize in May 201618 and in May 2017.
 The school is developing specific academic and practical courses in this framework, open to students from its two classes.

 The pedagogical responsibility for the different specializations ("journalist-image reporters", "television editors", "radio", "multimedia") as well as all the courses provided by the school are taught by working journalists.

 Graduate level

 Since 2007, the CFJ has had four graduate educational programs: